-Represent 15,000,000 ordinary shares held by Autogold Limited, a British Virgin Islands company wholly owned by Prosper River Group Limited and ultimately controlled by The YTCM Trust.
+Represent (i) 48,605,125 ordinary shares held by Autogold Limited, a British Virgin Islands company wholly owned by Prosper River Group Limited and ultimately controlled by The YTCM Trust.
 The YTCM Trust is a trust established under the laws of the Republic of Singapore and managed by Vistra Trust (Singapore) Pte.
 Limited as the trustee.
 Mr. Yulin Wang is the settlor of the trust, and Mr. Yulin Wang and his family members are the trust's beneficiaries.
 The registered address of Autogold Limited is c/o P.O.
-Box 957, Offshore - Incorporations Centre, Road Town, Tortola, British Virgin Islands.
+Box 957, Offshore Incorporations Centre, Road Town, Tortola, British Virgin Islands, (ii) 6,000,000 ordinary shares held by River Jade Holdings Limited, a British Virgin Islands company ultimately controlled by Mr. Yulin Wang.
+The registered address of River Jade Holdings Limited is c/o P.O.
+Box 957, Offshore Incorporations Centre, Road Town, Tortola, British Virgin Islands, and (iii) 224,288 ordinary shares underlying share awards under our share incentive plans held by TMF Trust (HK) Limited, as trustee of the share awards.
+In addition, an aggregate of 7,000,000 ordinary shares underlying share awards are subject to accelerated vesting and will become outstanding upon the completion of this offering, including (i) 3,600,000 ordinary shares held by River Jade Holdings Limited and (ii) 3,400,000 ordinary shares held by TMF Trust (HK) Limited.